pavvel11/mikrus-n8n-manager/README.en.md

 For those who prefer the terminal, we strongly recommend learning SSH.
 The application includes a built-in **Terminal Guide** that generates a configuration script for you.

+### 🪄 The `setup_mikrus.sh` Script - Your Terminal Best Friend

+Included in the repository is `setup_mikrus.sh`.
+This tool "arms" your terminal for working with Mikrus.

+**What does it do?**
+1. Asks for your server details (Host, Port, User).
+2. Generates a secure SSH key (if you don't have one).
+3. Uploads the public key to the server (enabling automatic login).
+4. Configures your `~/.ssh/config` file.

+**Why use it?**
+Instead of typing every time:
+`ssh root@srv20.mikr.us -p 10107` (and entering a password)

+You will simply type:
+`ssh mikrus`

+**How to use?**
+1. Download the script.
+2. Make it executable: `chmod +x setup_mikrus.sh`
+3. Run: `./setup_mikrus.sh`

+The script is 100% safe - it uses standard SSH mechanisms built into your system.
+It does not install any third-party software.

 You can also run the setup script directly:
 ```bash
 ./setup_mikrus.sh